GoyalLab/Zonation_Analysis/README.md

 ### Directories specified:
 Input folder called rawData of .rds data and Zonation_params.mat

-Output of extracted datasets including a folder of seurat objects with "porto-central_coord" as a new metadata, a folder of csv files of the porto-central coordinates (eta_data), a folder of csv files with both the coordinates and assigned zonation (etawithzones_data), and a csv files of all the zonation genes annotated in the dataset and a folder of csv files of zonation ratios (xwithzonesdata).
+Output of extracted datasets including a folder of seurat objects with "porto-central_coord" as a new metadata, a folder of csv files of the porto-central coordinates and their assigned zones (eta_data and etawithzones_data), a csv file of all the zonation genes annotated in the dataset (ZonationGenesavailable.csv), and a folder of csv files of zonation ratios and their assigned zones (x_data and xwithzones_data).

 ### Instructions
 1. Open etazone.R